kaezrr/rlox/README.md

 ## Lox

-Two implementations of the Lox Language:
+Two implementations of the Lox Language, with my own modifications:

 - `rlox` -> A tree-walk interpreter written in Rust
 - `zlox` -> A bytecode virtual machine in Zig